-Analysis of Data is the third component in the FAA’s Part 5 Safety Assurance requirements.
+Analysis of Data is the third element in the FAA’s Part 5 Safety Assurance requirements.
 It is a natural response to the Data Acquisition process.
 Data analysis is a process.
-This means two things for you:
+This means two things to you:

 - This process should have multiple steps; and

 Moreover, organizing data analysis as a process ensures that you can make needed changes and improvements to the process that increase efficiency during risk exposure assessments.

 When developing processes for your aviation SMS, it is best to have a template to structure your safety processes intuitively.
 The most logical structure for your SMS process is the use of "Safety Attributes."
 Safety Attributes (or process attributes), are inherent characteristics of any type of system and apply to an effective aviation SMS.

 Safety process attributes have safety requirements built into their design.
 If you do not have a template to organize your processes, consider using these safety process attributes below to describe your processes.
 You can find more guidance about safety attributes from the FAA's Safety Management System (SMS) Framework, Revision 3.

 - Responsibility and Authority to complete required activities;